rithmschool/sql_curriculum/Unit-01/02-crud.md

 ### UPDATE

-To update a row or multiple rows we use the `DELETE UPDATE` command.
+To update a row or multiple rows we use the `UPDATE` command.

 ```sql
 UPDATE users SET first_name = 'Elie'; -- will update all users